tanh0409/data-driven-astronomy-coursera/README.md

 # Data Driven Astronomy - Python & SQL Exercises

-This repository contains exercises from the "Data Driven Astronomy" course offered by the University of Sydney
+This repository contains exercises from the "Data Driven Astronomy" course offered by the University of Sydney.

 The schedule of the course and scope of each exercise are as follow: